project-recovery returns incorrect dimension query

 Those are the 23 consumer_process_ids that threw errors, but when I created the definition and then listed the files I found that it had way too many files.
 I then created another definition, changing or consumer_process_id to and consumer_process_id, so the dimension query was:

 (snapshot_id 17017 minus (project_name janzirn-UMN_JM_Transfer-20140805_1334 and consumed_status consumed)) and consumer_process_id in (1089013,1089014,1089024,1089026,1089029,1089031,1089032,1089035,1089037,1089039,1089042,1089048,1089050,1089055,1089076,1089093,1089095,1089097,1089098,1089107,1089112,1089116,1089117)

 Seems like a logic error and should be a quick fix.

-#1 Updated by Robert Illingworth about 6 years ago
+#1 Updated by Robert Illingworth over 6 years ago

 Actually this is by design.
 The default assumption is that if something goes wrong then then entire process is bad and should be redone.
 This makes sense for grid jobs where failures often mean losing all your output , but not so much for other tasks.
 So you can turn that off:

 $ samweb -e nova count-files $(samweb -e nova project-recovery --useProcessStatus=0 --useFileStatus=0 janzirn-UMN_JM_Transfer-20140805_1334) 23

 In this case you could skip the project-recovery command and create the definition by hand with something like